 Built in 480 BC, the temple of Athena Aphaia was one of the wonders of the ancient world.

-It is believed that the locations of the temples were chosen with some kind of astronomical purpose in mind, but to this day the true intentions of ancient Greeks remain a mystery.
+It is believed that the locations of the temples were chosen with some astronomical purpose in mind, but to this day, the true intentions of ancient Greeks remain a mystery.

 Visit the Aegina Archaeological Museum

 Founded by the first governor of Greece, Ioannis Kapodistrias, in 1828, the archaeological museum of Aegina is housed in a modern building in the town, near the temple of Apollo.

 Its exhibits include fascinating archaeological finds from around the island such as ancient marble statues, large parts of columns, vases, artifacts, inscriptions, and much more.

 You might already be on a short island escape, but how about another one?